Vitalii-code/Wallpaper/README.md

 Then just run the "run.bat" for Windows or "run.sh" for Linux.

 # Supported os
-- Windows(10, maybe 11, 7 is officially not supported - but you can try)
+- Windows(10, 11, 7 is officially not supported - but you can try)
 - Linux(kde, gnome, xfce in development)
 - MacOS is in development